 Starting a Business in the Netherlands

-- Register with the Dutch Commercial Register and Tax Administration
+- Registering with the tax authorities through the Dutch Tax and Customs Administration (Belastingdienst).

 Netherlands Business Facts